sladel11/Timesat-seasonality/README.md

 [More information on BIL files](https://desktop.arcgis.com/en/arcmap/latest/manage-data/raster-and-images/bil-bip-and-bsq-raster-files.htm)

+### Vegetation Health (EVI)
+THe image file is an h5 or Hierarchical Data Format (HDF) indicating there is multidimensional data stored in the layer.
+This [page](https://lpdaac.usgs.gov/resources/e-learning/working-daily-nasa-viirs-surface-reflectance-data/) helped me work with the specific data I used.

 Confirm the conversion is successful by using [TIMESAT](https://web.nateko.lu.se/timesat/timesat.asp)

  *TSM_Imageviewer* allows you to look at your image.

 ![](images/BILTSMimageViewSMAP.png)

- Determine the number of rows and columns by looking at the header file of the bil file Then, for the image file type look under n bits
+Determine the number of rows and columns by looking at the header file of the bil file.
+Then, for the image file type look under n bits